Roasted Artichoke with Garlic Butter

 See?
 All clean.
 That bottom bit is the artichoke heart.
 That's the motherload.
 Mmm, mmm, mmm.

-If I was on death row, I think I'd request an artichoke with garlic butter for my last supper.
+If I were on death row, I think I'd request an artichoke with garlic butter for my last supper.

 Do they do that still?
 Or is that just something they do in the Hollywood movies?